calestialgem/rainfall.c/README.md

 ## Setup

 Project is written using VS Code and clangd.
-It is compiled using CMake and clang.
+It is compiled using CMake.

 VS Code launching settings exist for Windows and Linux.